 This diversity of instruments and corresponding features implies extra and specific diligence when conducting a fair valuation assessment of debt instruments.

-This module will help you get a comprehensive knowledge on valuation concepts specific to debt instruments, recognised methodologies as well as apply these methodologies in the context of fair valuation assessment.
+This module will help participants get a comprehensive knowledge on valuation concepts specific to debt instruments, recognised methodologies as well as apply these methodologies in the context of fair valuation assessment.

 The module will cover the following topics:

 The infrastructure sector sits at a collision point of global disruptions, including shifts in capital availability, evolving social and environmental priorities, and rapid urbanisation.
-Additionally, it has been proved that some profile of infrastructures (green energy or utilities transportation) present more financial and operational resilience than general investments during uncertainty periods like the COVID-19, increasing the appealing for this profile of investments among institutional investors who use them as a potential source of risk diversification.
+Additionally, it has been proved that some profiles of infrastructures (green energy or utilities transportation) present more financial and operational resilience than general investments during uncertainty periods like the COVID-19, increasing the appeal of this profile of investments among institutional investors who use them as a potential source of risk diversification.

 The pressing global need for substantial infrastructure is widely recognised.
-The challenge isn't just to fund the massive investment required and target it at the right infrastructure projects.
-It’s also necessary to provide the required infrastructure on an affordable, socially equitable and environmentally sustainable basis.
+The challenge is not just to fund the massive investment required and target it at the right infrastructure projects but also to provide the required infrastructure on an affordable, socially equitable and environmentally sustainable basis.

-Therefore, there is an emerging need of developing knowledge and critical thinking within the investors community in order to narrow the gap between funding availability and the market opportunities in the infrastructure sub-sectors.
+Therefore, there is an emerging need to develop knowledge and critical thinking within the investors community in order to narrow the gap between funding availability and the market opportunities in the infrastructure sub-sectors.

-This module will help you to get a deep understanding on the valuation concepts and recognised methodologies specific to Infrastructure assets.
+This module will help participants get a deep understanding on the valuation concepts and recognised methodologies specific to Infrastructure assets.

 The module will cover the following topics: